-Because we believe in reward-based training, you will be bringing a variety of tiny, soft treats to use in class A misconception about this positive approach is that you have to continue to give treats for all trained behavior.
-In fact, you will be using a marker (first a “click,” but soon just a verbal click, “Yep”) before you give the reward so that eventually the marker itself is all the reward he needs.
+Because we believe in choice/reward–based training, you will be bringing a variety of tiny, soft treats to use in class when we are introducing a new behavior.
+A misconception about using rewards for correct choices is that you have to continue to give treats for all trained behavior.
+In fact, you will be using a marker (first a “click,” but soon just a verbal click, “Yep”) before you give the reward.
+However, once the behavior is understood and fluent, you will no longer need to mark and reward it.
 Of course, you’ll still want to use occasional treats and real-life rewards (like praise, belly rubs, an opened door, etc.) to reinforce your dog’s good behavior.
-We’ll show you from the first class how to move toward this goal of having your dog work with you without having to bribe or even reward him with treats!
+We’ll show you from the first class how to move toward this goal of having your dog work with you without having to reward him with treats!

 “I just wanted to zip you a note to let you know how pleased I was with your training methods.
 I was astounded by my wonderful Chief’s learning abilities! : )”–Ellen